GabrielHoy/GPGMP/README.md

   - Rewriting many of the `mpn` routines to take pre-allocated scratch space instead of attempting dynamic allocation mid-routines
   - Writing Unit Tests to ensure all `mpn`, `mpf` and `mpfArray` routines can run inside of GPU Kernels successfully
   - Abstracting away the necessity for users to pre-allocate scratch space when they want to use `mpn` routines -- *possibly implement our own idea of an `mpz_array` which pre-allocates space, similar to the `mpf_array`'s?*
-- Some background on me which may explain oddities in the way I code; believe it or not I am an amateur C++ programmer, even newer than that at CUDA, and self taught!
-I work in a professional capacity with higher level languages like Luau for game dev, so for me this project is certainly diving into the deep end of low-level programming.
-You may see the ramnifications of that in the library's code, it may be very non-standard or messy in comparision to modern C++ programming practices or paradigms.
+- This project is one of my first deep-dives into CUDA C and its intricacies; You may see the ramnifications of that in the library's code, if it is non-standard or messy in comparision to "modern" C++/CUDA C paradigms feel free to make an issue and I'll try to correct it!
 - If you're browsing the code and see me committing any 'mortal sins' - or have a suggestion about an optimization - by all means make a fuss with an issue/PR, I'm always trying to learn more and welcome contributions!